fernand0aguilar/obsidian/content/Education/MARS College/schedules.md

 # Kanban
-This gives teams more flexible [[Education/MARS College/Planning]] options, faster output, clearer focus, and transparency throughout the development cycle.
+This gives teams more flexible [[Planning 1]] options, faster output, clearer focus, and transparency throughout the development cycle.

 	> “Stop Starting!
 And Start Finishing!”,